 Bachelor of Arts (BA): Interior Design Degree Overview

 A Bachelor of Arts in Interior Design program typically teaches students methods for executing creative design solutions in a variety of residential and commercial spaces.
-Students learn to create 3-D designs and to communicate those designs through use of visual media.
-Throughout their studies, students participate in design studio sessions where they work to solve design problems for a variety of settings.
+Students learn to create 3-D designs and to communicate them through the use of visual media.
+Throughout their studies, students participate in design studio sessions where they work to solve design issues for a variety of settings.
 Completion of a high school diploma or a GED generally is required for admission to such programs.

 From architectural history to methods and materials, courses in an interior design program can help students create rooms that meet their client's specifications.
 Common courses include:

 - Design rendering